facelessuser/coloraide/docs/src/markdown/compositing.md

     As some browsers apply compositing based on the display's current color space, we've provided examples in both sRGB and Display P3 so that the examples can be compared on different displays.
 Which of the above matches your browser?

-You can even blend multiple colors.
+ColorAide allows you to blend multiple colors quite easily as well.
 Simply send in a list, and the colors will be blended from right to left with the right most color being on the bottom of the stack, and the base color being on the very top.

 <span class="isolate blend-multiply">